weilunchen210/Boyer-Moore-String-Matching/README.md

 # Boyer-Moore String Matching Algorithm

 This repository contains a Java implementation of the Boyer-Moore string matching algorithm, which is a powerful and efficient algorithm for finding occurrences of one or more patterns in a given text.
+I was in charge of implementing the Bad Character Shift.

 ## Table of Contents